sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtquickcontrols2</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Qt5 - module with set of QtQuick controls for embedded
+Short desc    : Qt5 - module with set of QtQuick controls for embedded
 URL          : http://www.qt.io
-Лицензия     : GPLv2+ or LGPLv3 and GFDL
+License      : GPLv2+ or LGPLv3 and GFDL
-Описание     : The Qt Labs Controls module provides a set of controls that can be used to
+Descript     : The Qt Labs Controls module provides a set of controls that can be used to
              : build complete interfaces in Qt Quick.
              :
              : Unlike Qt Quick Controls, these controls are optimized for embedded systems